adrinux/momod/README.md

 ### Setting up Wireguard on the server

 Running Momod's Wireguard roles will set this up automatically.
-Wireguard keys for the server are generated during a play/main.yml run then downloaded and can be found in your-momod/local/ directory tree.
-These are needed for the next step...
+Wireguard keys for the server are generated during a play/main.yml then downloaded and can be found in your-momod/local/files/wireguard/ directory.
+These are needed for the next step.

 ### Setting up Wireguard on your client